-Procedure 905 states that local education agencies are required to use Office of Management and Budget (OMB) Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments (codified as Title 2, Code of Federal Regulations [CFR], Part 225) or the alternative documentation requirements for state programs.
+Procedure 905 states that local education agencies are required to use OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments (codified as Title 2, Code of Federal Regulations [CFR], Part 225) or the alternative documentation requirements for state programs.
 The alternative documentation differs only slightly from Title 2, CFR, Part 225.
 Procedure 905 provides guidance for employees working solely on one cost objective (semi-annual certifications) and for employees working on multiple activities or cost objectives (personnel activity reports or equivalent documentation).